-Also known as Guy Fawkes Night, each year, on November 5th, the skies are lit up with fireworks while bonfires blaze and sparklers dance on the ground below.
+Also known as Guy Fawkes Night, on November 5th, the skies are lit up with fireworks each year while bonfires blaze and sparklers dance on the ground below.
 It’s a beautiful affair that brings families and friends together.

-Wrapping up warm in hats, scarves, and gloves and enjoying seasonal treats like sticky toffee apples, mulled wine, and hot chocolates all add to the celebration’s experience and enjoyment.
+Wrapping up warm in hats, scarves, and gloves and enjoying seasonal treats like sticky toffee apples, mulled wine, and hot chocolates add to the celebration’s experience and enjoyment.

-While it is a night that should be full of joy and wonder, people mustn’t forget to do what they can do to stay as safe as possible.
+While it is a night that should be full of joy and wonder, people mustn’t forget to do what they can to stay as safe as possible.

 Because as beautiful, fireworks and bonfires can be incredibly dangerous.

 Fireworks injure 1000 people each year.
 In some situations, fireworks can even prove to be fatal.
-Around half of those are children injured by sparklers or fireworks, and half of all injured required hospital treatment, according to stats from bonfire-night-safety.co.uk.
+Around half are children injured by sparklers or fireworks, and half of all injured required hospital treatment, according to stats from bonfire-night-safety.co.uk.

 The most common injuries from fireworks and bonfires are burns and scalds to the head and hands.